Gartner, Inc. is the world’s leading research and advisory company and a member of the S&P 500.

 As we can see on The Hype Cycle for Emerging Technologies, Knowledge Graphs are on the shift from Innovation Trigger to The Peak of Inflated Expectations showing significant potential.

-And last but not least, Gartner just published press release: “Gartner Identifies Five Areas Where AI Can Improve Decision Making for Government and Healthcare CIOs During the Coronavirus Pandemic” saying that one of this five areas where using AI graphs to combat COVID-19 will have the most impact is:
+And last but not least, Gartner just published press release: “Gartner Identifies Five Areas Where AI Can Improve Decision Making for Government and Healthcare CIOs During the Coronavirus Pandemic” saying that one of this five areas were using AI graphs to combat COVID-19 will have the most impact is:

 “Vaccine Research & Development (R&D)

-AI graphs and natural-language processing (NLP) can enable medical researchers to scour through many thousands of relevant reports to draw connections between data at an unprecedented pace.
+AI graphs and natural language processing (NLP) can enable medical researchers to scour through many thousands of relevant reports to draw connections between data at an unprecedented pace.
 Augmented vaccine R&D also identifies coronavirus countermeasures including those that have already been tested on humans.

 “Healthcare CIOs and CDOs should explore every avenue of AI to fight COVID-19 using an ongoing and systematic process of AI application identification and prioritization.
-Technologists should not overestimate their ability to understand what makes sense from a public health and medical perspective and then work with healthcare professionals to create and actively advertise an open marketplace that shares AI applications, models and data transparently,” said Mr. den Hamer.”
+Technologists should not overestimate their ability to understand what makes sense from public health and medical perspective and then work with healthcare professionals to create and actively advertise an open marketplace that shares AI applications, models and data transparently,” said Mr. den Hamer.”